vitorfs/bootcamp/README.rst

 Sentry
 ^^^^^^

 Sentry is an error logging aggregator service.
 You can `sign up`_ for a free account or download and host it yourself.
 The system is setup with reasonable defaults, including 404 logging and integration with the WSGI application.

 .. _`sign up`: https://sentry.io/signup/?code=cookiecutter

-You must set the DSN url in production.
+You must set the DSN URL in production.

 Deployment